olcf/olcf-user-docs/software/profiling/TAU.rst

 - When the execution of the instrumented application finishes, there is one folder for each ``TAU_METRICS`` declaration with the format ``MULTI__``

-  - If you do not declare the ``TAU_METRICS`` variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z.
+  - If you do not declare the ``TAU_METRICS`` variable, then by default ``TIME`` is used and the profiling files are not in a folder.
+When the execution ends, there will be one file per process, called profile.X.Y.Z.

-- In order to use paraprof to visualize the data, your ssh connection should support X11 forward.
+- In order to use paraprof to visualize the data, your ssh connection should support X11 forwarding.

 - Pack the profiling data with a name that you prefer and start the paraprof GUI